theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Most members of the ISIS (if not all) come from one sect of Islam: the Sunni sect.
 In fact, the Sunni Jihadist sect.
 Are all Muslims Sunnis?
 And are all Sunnis Jihadists?

-Also, note that all women are travelling to Syria with their husbands, which doubles the number of people travelling to Syria.
+Also, note that all women travel to Syria with their husbands, which doubles the number of people travelling to Syria.
 I am unable to wrap my head around the idea that 64,000 men and women joined the ISIS.
 All from Kerala.
 Though over a period of 10 years.

+Sure, Muslim men can have four wives, which could make the number 40,000, not 64,000.
+Will these men at least one wife who would not be taken to Syria?
+Then, the number is about 43,000.

 ### The numbers superimposed on the population

-Kerala, with a population of about 35 million,{{< sidenote govt.ofkeralaAnnualVitalStatistics2022 >}}Annual Vital Statistics Report - 2020 ([Department of Economics & Statistics, Govt. of Kerala](https://www.ecostat.kerala.gov.in/storage/publications/534.pdf)){{< /sidenote >}} has sent 64,000 people to ISIS in a decade?
+Kerala, with a population of about 35 million,{{< sidenote govt.ofkeralaAnnualVitalStatistics2022 >}}Annual Vital Statistics Report - 2020 ([Department of Economics & Statistics, Govt. of Kerala](https://www.ecostat.kerala.gov.in/storage/publications/534.pdf)){{< /sidenote >}} has sent 40,000 people to ISIS in a decade?

 While the film does not explicitly say that all these 32,000 women went from Kasaragod, it does seem to imply that.
 Because while the claim is that most of these recruitments happen from Kasaragod and Mangalore, the film shows nothing of Mangalore.
 Also, the title is _The Kerala Story_.
 That makes me think this entire number belongs to Kerala (more specifically, Kasaragod).
 I find it natural to compare the population numbers of Kasaragod to the number of people sent to ISIS.